Xen-alpha/Xen2K/README.md

 "837"
 Use variable named argument[0], indexed by argument[1].
 "119 "
 Throw error to last seen "61 8" loop so that it can cease.
+Parameters of this function will be ignored.

-# safe function name
+# safe list name

-11digit.txt has usable list names context. if you need to define some lists, use these strings for your list variables.
+11digit.txt has usable list names context. if you need to define some lists, check these strings for your list variables.

+# header.txt

+User-defined functions will go into header.txt

+Functions must be defined in a line with prefix "! ".
+There are two sample functions inside the header file.
+You can erase them and make some new ones